 “Do?” said the baron.
 “Nothing.
-We cannot delay, nor spare anyone to take her back.”
+We cannot delay, nor spare anyone to take the woman back.”

-A moment later a fourteen-foot giant clad in bearskins hove into view behind her, a club jutting from one hand.
+A moment later a fourteen-foot giant clad in bearskins hove into view pursuing her, a club jutting from one hand.
 The baron unslung his longbow; Dirk unstrapped the crossbow lashed to his back.
 They sighted and shot.
 The arrow found the giant’s near eye, and the quarrel struck through its neck.
-It jerked, grunting, and strained to turn its head to see them.
-Both men shot again, extinguishing the other eye, impaling the skull through the temple, and the giant flopped backward into the ravine.
-At that moment, Zadrian blurred down like a wraith onto the trail to envelop and tackle the fleeing woman.
+It jerked to a halt, grunting, and strained to turn its remaining eye on them.
+Both men shot again, and the giant staggered, and then flopped backward into the ravine.
+At the same time, Zadrian blurred down like a wraith onto the trail, to envelop and tackle the fleeing woman.

 The baron was the last to arrive; he had already replaced his hood to hide his face.
-“Was that why you ran, because the giant was chasing you?” he asked.
-She looked uncertain, and Megaera thought she glimpsed a passing scowl before she nodded.
+“Was that why you ran, because the giant was chasing you?” he asked, gruffly.
+She looked uncertain, and then Megaera thought she glimpsed the woman make a passing scowl before nodding.

 “Come, let’s get back among the rocks,” said the baron.
-A minute later, upslope below the flow, in the shade of a juniper tree, they gathered around the woman as she sat heavily.
+A minute later, upslope below the flow, in the shade of a juniper tree, they gathered around.
+The woman sat heavily.